fitzterra/3DP/Things/Tools/SpoolDrawers/README.md

    you want a template that can be used on future spools of the same size.
    Template1 you probably do not want to print.

-   Another option is to export the template as a DWG or SVG file, then print a 2D copy at the exact dimension on paper as a template.
-My current version of OpenSCAD does not do the export to SVG or DWG, so this does not help.
+   Another option is to export the template as a DXF or SVG file, then print a 2D copy at the exact dimension on paper as a template.

-   One way around that is to export a **top view**, as large as possible on screen, to and image format like PNG from OpenSCAD.
-I then open this PNG in the [Gimp], but almost any other image manipulation program should do.

-   Once opened, I crop the image right at the edges to ensure that the edges of my spool template fills the width/height of the image, resulting in a square image with the spool edges at the image edges.

-   Since template2 does not represent the full spool outline, this method is not recommended for that template.

-   With the spool outline filling image, and knowing the diameter of the spool, it is now a simple matter of scaling the image to be equal to the exact spool diameter in both X and Y directions.
-The [Gimp] allows entering millimeter sizes for scaling, so this makes it very easy.
-   ![Gimp crop and scale][gimpcropscale]

-   From here the image can be manipulated (remove the black, for example) and printed to the correct scale on paper.
+   In order to export as SVG/DXF, check the `tempalte2D` options under the `General Parameters` section, and once the display has updated, **Render** the template (press **F6**).
+The result will be a 2D rendition than can now be exported as an SVG or DXF file.

 [TOC]